 4. Under or overcooking your pork chops.

 There is nothing good about under or overcooked pork.
 Undercooked pork, like all meat, carries the risk of food-borne illness, which I think we can all agree does not sound like a good time.
-And, if you've ever encountered a dried-out, tough, chewy pork chop, that's a telltale sign of overcooked meat.
+And, if you've ever encountered a dried-out, tough, chewy pork chop, that's a telltale sign of overcooking.

 Follow this tip: The most reliable way to test the doneness of pork chops is by inserting an instant-read thermometer into the thickest part of the chop.
 According to the USDA, the pork chops should be cooked to an internal temperature of 145 degrees.